Deviled egg: United States

-Devilled eggs came over from the UK to the United States.
+Deviled eggs were introduced to the U.S. by the British.
 In the United States, deviled eggs are a common dish that are typically served as hors d'oeuvres or appetizers during gatherings and parties.

 The eggs are boiled, cooled, shelled, and then sliced in half.
 The yolk is then removed and mixed with other ingredients, such as mayonnaise, mustard, vinegar, pickle relish, and other spices and herbs.
-It is then blended into a smooth paste which is used to fill the hollowed-out egg whites.
+It is then blended into a smooth paste, used to fill the hollowed-out egg whites.
 They are generally served cold and are often dusted with paprika.

 The earliest known American recipe for deviled eggs was printed in the Montgomery Advertiser, a news publication in Montgomery, Alabama, in 1877.

-Deviled eggs have been a popular dish in the United States dating as far back as the 1920s.
+Deviled eggs have been a popular dish in the United States as far back as the 1920s.
 In 1923, Wanda Barton suggested in her newspaper column, "Home-Making Helps", to save egg cartons because "they are fine for carrying boiled or deviled eggs."

-By the 1940s, deviled eggs had become a staple food at picnics, parties and gatherings in the United States.
+By the 1940s, deviled eggs had become standard fare at picnics, parties and gatherings in the United States.

-According to an online survey commissioned by McCormick in 2019, nearly 61 percent of Americans planned to make and/or eat deviled eggs during Easter Sunday of that same year.
+According to an online survey commissioned by McCormick in 2019, nearly 61 percent of Americans planned to make or eat deviled eggs during Easter Sunday that year.

 Europe

 In some European countries, such as Germany, a variation is served known as "Russian eggs".
 This consists of eggs cut in half, served with vegetable macédoine and garnished with mayonnaise, parsley and tomato.
 Contrary to what the name might suggest, the dish does not originate in Russia; its name derives from the fact that the eggs are served on a bed of macédoine, which is sometimes called "Russian salad".
-In German cuisine, other common flavourings of the yolks are anchovies, cheese and caper.
+In German cuisine, other common flavorings of the yolks are anchovies, cheese and caper.